dclong/blog/misc/content/2014-03-03-wajig-tips.markdown

 Status: published
 Author: Ben Chuanlong Du
-Date: 2020-01-30 18:36:28
+Date: 2020-03-07 22:54:45
 Slug: wajig-tips
-Title: Wajig Tips
+Title: Tips on Wajig
-Category: Software
+Category: OS
-Tags: software, wajig, Linux, package management, tips
+Tags: Wajig, Linux, package management, tips

 **
 Things on this page are fragmentary and immature notes/thoughts of the author.